tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 simulation is actually running!
 I'd suggest setting the temperature to 20-30K before continuing.

-Now, let's explore the other simulation control buttons in this row.
-To the right of the temperature control you'll see two buttons with a green and red chequered flag respectively.
+Now, let's explore the other simulation control buttons.
+To the right of the play/pause button you'll see two buttons with a green and red chequered flag respectively.
 These are the "checkpoint" controls.
 Clicking the green flag will save an instantaneous snapshot of the model as it is right now: not just the atomic positions, but all currently-active restraints.
 Go ahead and